nmhrr/smov/README.md

-Fork of sudo-flix without anything weird
+Fork of sudo-flix without anything weird or quirky we made it professional not gay...

 Brought to you by CRACKERMAFIA/CRACKERLABS 2025